About Prostate Cancer

 The procedure employs the use of a CT scan to create a 3-dimensional representation or map of the tumor and surrounding area.
-This map, along with sophisticated treatment planning software, allows the radiation oncologist to devise a treatment plan that accurately delivers high-energy radiation to the target area, while minimizing damage to the healthy surrounding tissues.
+This map, along with sophisticated treatment planning software, allow the Radiation Oncologist to devise a treatment field that accurately delivers high-energy radiation to the target area, while minimizing damage to the healthy surrounding tissues.

 Treatment options: Brachytherapy

 Brachytherapy is a form of radiation therapy where radioactive seeds are inserted directly into or adjacent to the tumors.
 This procedure reduces the amount of normal tissue outside the prostate that is exposed to radiation.
 It also allows for the delivery of a higher dose of radiation to the prostate than external beam radiation therapy.
 Sometimes, hormonal therapy is used prior to brachytherapy to downsize the gland.
 There are no age restrictions for brachytherapy but the candidate must be able to withstand a general anesthetic.

 Treatment options: Hormone Therapy

 Prostate cells grow and divide under the influence of testosterone.
 The testicles mostly produce testosterone, but approximately 5% is produced by the adrenal glands.
 When a man has prostate cancer, testosterone stimulates the growth of the cancer cells.